Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.6.0/README.md

   - `On Grab` - Called when after the object is grabbed
   - `On Release` - Called when after the object is released
 - Finger events
-  - `On Touch` (FingerTipCollider) - Called when a finger touches the object
+  - `On Touch` (FingerCollider) - Called when a finger touches the object
-  - `Un Touch` (FingerTipCollider) - Called when a finger stops touching the object
+  - `Un Touch` (FingerCollider) - Called when a finger stops touching the object
-  - `While Touch` (FingerTipCollider) - Called while a finger touches the object
+  - `While Touch` (FingerCollider) - Called while a finger touches the object

 &nbsp;